Skadoot/GP9/README.md

 ## Name

 Group Project 9 "Chess Tutor".

 ## Description

 A Chess tutor programme made with aim of teaching newbies chess "as they play".
 This is a java based application made in Java 17.
 It uses the JavaFX libraries and was build with Maven.

+## Development Specifications

+### Java JDK: <a href="https://sap.github.io/SapMachine/">SAP SapMachine version 11.0.18</a>

+The project uses SapMachine Java 11 LTS JDK, version 11.0.18.
+You can either allow IntelliJ to auto-detect the version, set the JDK via IntelliJ, or download it directly from <a href="https://sap.github.io/SapMachine/">here</a>.

+### JavaFX: <a href="https://mvnrepository.com/artifact/org.openjfx">OpenJFX version 19.0.2.1</a>

+The project uses OpenJFX JavaFX 19 JDK, version 19.0.2.1.
+It is listed as a dependency in the projects pom.xml file.
+This means it is automatically imported by your IDE and by Maven when you open the project.
+It should require no additional setup or configuration.

 ## Contributors

 - gwh18: Gwion Hughes (Team Leader)
 - jat92: Jack Thompson (Deputy Leader)
 - tyw1 : Tyler Lewis (QA Manager)